Chapter 4: Business Case and Appraisal

 2.3.
 Business areas within the core SG, Crown Office and Procurator Fiscal Service, SG Executive Agencies and non-ministerial departments must seek advice from the Scottish Government's Property Division at the earliest opportunity when an acquisition or disposal of property or interest in a property is being considered and when drafting a property business case including for construction of a property.
 Other organisations to which the Scottish Public Finance Manual is directly applicable may seek advice from Property Division on a voluntary basis or, in the case of bodies sponsored by the Scottish Government, where required to do so under the terms of their framework document.
 The Property Division can be contacted at email@example.com.

-3.1.
+4.1.
 Business cases provide a process of assessing the costs, benefits and risks of alternative ways to meet objectives.
 They help decision makers understand the potential effects, trade-offs and overall impact of options by providing an objective evidence base for decision making and are essential to successful delivery of projects.
+They also set the environment for project delivery and importantly ensure that all involved fully understand the reason for and expected outputs and outcomes of the project.

 Organisations to whom the Scottish Public Finance Manual (SPFM) is directly applicable are described in Paragraph 8 of the SPFM chapter Background and Applicability